Execution & Routing & Risk

 • How you handle LP last look rejects in routing

-7) Monitoring KPIs (track daily)
+7) Monitoring KPIs (Track Daily)

 Execution quality is measurable.
 If you don't measure it, you'll end up arguing from anecdotes.